Teesside Fettlers

 The Teesside Fettlers are one of the north east of England's longest running and most successful folk bands.
 They were first formed in the early 1960s and have seen many changes in their line up since.
-A considerable number of the cream of the North East's folk talent has at one time played with The Teesside Fettlers, including Vin Garbutt, Ron Angel, Richard Grainger, Bob Skingle and Adrian Beadnell.
+A considerable number of the cream of the North East's folk talent has at one time played with The Teesside Fettlers, including John Chaulkie White.
+Ken Crawford Vin Garbutt, Ron Angel, Richard Grainger, Bob Skingle and Adrian Beadnell.
 The band have performed across the UK, on the international circuit at festivals, concerts and on radio and television.
 They sing mainly about Teesside, North Yorkshire and Durham, telling the story of the development of the region, its industrial heritage and the beautiful countryside that surrounds it.
 A regular request for the group is to provide Ceilidh evenings at which their resident caller, Ron Marshall joins them.

 Frontman for the band is Stewart McFarlane MBE who provides lead vocals and percussion (including playing spoons and bones for ceilidhs).
 He is joined by Alan Helm playing accordion, guitar and electric bass and Stan Gee on banjo, fiddle and guitar.